-Charts are, therefore, critical for long-term plans.
+Project planning charts and diagrams are, therefore, critical for long-term plans.
 When stakeholders are investing in multi-million-dollar plans, they don’t want to see a task list on a Word doc or a hard-to-read spreadsheet.
 Online project management charts take abstractions and make them concrete.
-If you’re a project manager and about to start a project plan, take a moment to look over the three best project management charts to make your plan clearly understandable:
+If you’re a project manager and are about to start a project plan, take a moment to look over the three best project planning charts to make your plan clearly understandable.

 1. Gantt Charts

-Experienced project managers are familiar with the Gantt chart, invented by Henry Gantt in the early 1900s.
-It’s basically a bar chart that shows the project schedule.
+Experienced project managers are familiar with the Gantt chart.
+It’s basically a bar chart that shows the project schedule on a timeline.
 Since then, Gantt charts have matured.
-They started to add dependencies, such as when one task is related to another.
+They started to add task dependencies, such as when one task is related to another.

 Online Gantt Charts for More Flexibility

-To start, ProjectManager.com can import your task list and schedule from any spreadsheet, whether from Excel or a CSV file.
-All imported data automatically populates into the Gantt chart.
-If your plan was developed in MS Project, but you want to move that plan online to share with your team, then good news.
-ProjectManager.com facilitates import of MS Project files.
+To start, ProjectManager.com can import your task list and schedule from a spreadsheet.
+If your plan was developed in Microsoft Project, but you want to move that plan online to share with your team, then good news.
+ProjectManager.com facilitates import of Microsoft Project files.

 Once you have your project plan in ProjectManager.com, our online Gantt chart is a project management chart on steroids.
-You can link dependencies to prevent team members getting blocked.
+You can link task dependencies to prevent team members getting blocked.
 You can also assign tasks directly from the Gantt view which is an interactive project timeline that you can adjust in real time.
-Comment at the task level and all status updates are instantly reflected on the Gantt, which feeds into a real-time dashboard with project metrics that can be filtered and shared.
+Comment at the task level and all status updates are instantly reflected on the Gantt chart, which feeds into a real-time dashboard with project metrics that can be filtered and shared.

 For more information on Gantt charts, watch the short video below.
 It outlines all the ways that Gantt charts can help you make a thorough and effective project plan.

-One aspect of project planning is organizing project deliverables.
+One aspect of project planning is organizing project activities, deliverables and time.
 That’s where a work breakdown structure (WBS) comes in handy.
 It’s a way to take the tasks a team must accomplish in order to complete deliverables, and split them into manageable sections.

-The WBS is defined in the Project Management Body of Knowledge (PMBOK) as a “deliverable oriented hierarchical decomposition of the work to be executed by the project team.”
+The WBS is a deliverable oriented hierarchical decomposition of the work to be executed by the project team.
 In other words, it’s a great way to visualize all the tasks that need to be done in order to complete the project.
 It’s like a slightly higher-level view than a Gantt chart, which is useful for complex projects.
 A WBS can be represented as a list, a tree diagram, a spreadsheet or a column on a Gantt chart.

 3. Flow Chart

 Flow charts are another tool project managers should have in their toolbox when project planning.
-These charts help visualize process as a way to improve project efficiency.
-The flow chart is a graphic display of the project’s objective and helps create a logical order of work required to reach that goal.
+These charts help visualize processes as a way to improve project efficiency.
+The flow chart is a graphic display of the project’s objective and helps create a logical order of the work required to reach that goal.
 Planning a project is all about control, and a flow chart gives a project manager a tool to exercise control over tasks, resources and time.
-This means all processes, including planning, refer to the flow chart to increase efficiency.
+This means all processes, including planning and monitoring, refer to the flow chart to increase efficiency.

 Finally, there is the approval stage.
 If approved, the project plan is a go.
 If not, the flow chart circles back to the beginning to start again.